 BA Dance and BFA Dance majors are not eligible for the undergraduate minor in Dance.

+Programs of

-Programs of Study Catalog another minor.
-Students must take at least six hours of advanced (300-level or 400-level courses) and six hours of coursework must be distinct from credit earned for the student's major or
+Students must take at least six hours of advanced (300-level or 400-level courses) and Study Catalog six hours of coursework must be distinct from credit earned for the student's major or another minor.